Does My Main Character Syndrome Make Me a Narcissist?

 Some studies have also suggested that narcissists are more likely to engage in creative activities.
 I guess this makes sense.
 Those with an inflated sense of self-importance may be more likely to believe that other people of the world thirst for their ideas.

 Though the term “Main Character Syndrome” is new, the attitude is familiar.
 We’ve all met people who view themselves as the Harry Potter of the film, the Lizzie Maguire of the show, and categorize the rest of us according to how we relate to them: friend, stranger, enemy, pest, etc. This overlaps with narcissists, whose inflated sense of self-importance renders them incapable of empathy.

-But narcissists aren’t main characters, right?
-Narcissists are the Draco Malfoys of the story, not the leaders, whose sense of inflated self importance we deem warranted.
-In our day to day understandings of others, though, it’s natural to think of others according to how they’re relevant to ourselves, and from such a close vantage point, I’d dare say it’s difficult to tell whose self importance is valid and whose is not.
+But narcissists aren’t the main characters, right?
+Narcissists are the Draco Malfoys of the story, not the leaders, whose sense of inflated self-importance we deem warranted.
+In our day-to-day understandings of others, though, it’s natural to think of others according to how they’re relevant to ourselves, and from such a close vantage point, I’d dare say it’s difficult to tell whose self-importance is valid and whose is not.

 Is it wrong to be the main character of your own life?
 I’m reminded of a scene in The Holiday, in which Iris (Kate Winslet) accounts her romantic woes to a seasoned Hollywood screenwriter.
 He points out that in life there are two roles, that of the leading lady, and that of the best friend.
 He charges her with behaving as a best friend, even though he knows her to truly be a leading lady.
 She responds with, “You’re supposed to be the leading lady of your life, for God’s sake.”